MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-policies-entries.md

 File Conditions
 The file group has the following properties:
--    PathId: string, value of file path or name, support wildcard and only applicable for File type Group.
+-    PathId: string, value of file path or name, Wildcards are supported and only applicable for File type Group.
 These properties are added to the DescriptorIdList of a group of type File
 <Group Id="{e5f619a7-5c58-4927-90cd-75da2348a30f}" Type="File" MatchType="MatchAny">
     <DescriptorIdList>